 Over the past decade, social media has become an integral part of the everyday life of most people.
 The rise of smartphones has further popularized the use of various social media networks by providing instant access to these platforms.
 From being a novelty to becoming an addiction for countless people, the growth of social media has been over the past several years has been truly phenomenal.
 Consequently, more than 70% of people with internet access today use at least one of the eight popular social media platforms regularly.
-However, this given rise to the debate of whether allowing social media for their employees at the workplace can prove beneficial or damaging for an organization.
+However, this given rise to the debate of whether allowing social media usage at the workplace for their employees can prove beneficial or damaging for an organization.

 Social media usage – a boon or a bane

 The desire to stay constantly connected and updated makes employees feel the need to use social media at work.
 However, most organizations consider the use of social media at work as just an unproductive activity.
 While on the one hand social media usage at work can drain the productivity of the employees, the appropriate use of social networking for marketing and other activities can also prove immensely beneficial for organizations.
 Hence, it is not surprising that the policy for the usage of social media in the workplace often toes a fine line.
 There are strong opinions both in favour of and opposing the use of this technology at the workplace.
 That is why organizations need to carefully consider the pros and cons before devising an effective social media policy.